 - Experts predict that the CMS market will have a compound annual growth rate of roughly 5.44% between 2023 and 2028.

 With 68% of all websites now using a CMS, it’s easy to see why this is a billion-dollar industry that shows no signs of slowing down.

 WordPress Market Share

 - WordPress has the biggest CMS market share.

-- There are over three million, five hundred thousand WordPress blogs and websites in the US alone.
+- There are almost four million WordPress blogs and websites in the US alone.

-WordPress is the world’s most popular CMS, and that seems unlikely to change anytime soon.
+WordPress is the world’s most popular content management system, and that seems unlikely to change anytime soon.

 The figures show that the number of hand-coded websites has decreased every year since 2011.
 At the same time, the number of WordPress websites has increased every single year.
 This suggests that WordPress is a popular choice among first-time CMS users.